KILTprotocol/docs/docs/concepts/04_credentials/05_verification.md

 When issued, a Credential is linked to the KILT Decentralized Identifier (DID) of the original Claimer.
 The DID can be resolved to the public key of the Claimer according to the [KILT DID specification](https://github.com/KILTprotocol/kilt-did-driver/blob/master/docs/did-spec/spec.md).

-The Verifier assumes that the private key for the DID public key is only known to the owner of the credential, and is not shared across users.
+The Verifier assumes that the private key for the DID public key is only known to the owner of the Credential, and is not shared across users.
 Therefore, when requesting the Claimer to generate a Presentation, the Verifier challenges the Claimer to sign a nonce (a random number that is used once) that the Verifier sends together with their request.

 If the Claimer can sign both the nonce and the Presentation with the private key that only the Credential's owner should have knowledge of, the Verifier can be sure that the Claimer is indeed the legitimate owner of the Credential.